BloodofBlue/1610spring2020Dillan/README.md

 Yeetus
-Weather log january ninth: very sunny and also cold weather log the tenth it was cold again, big surprise
+Weather log january ninth: very sunny and also cold weather log the tenth it was cold again, big surprise Oh boy another weather log, it was very cold as always and i think it might have snowed a bit